- the alternative guide to Spain

 extensive high-speed rail network, with over 2500 km in service and

 many more under construction.
-For instance, completion of the
+For instance, work on the

 northwest AVE high speed line, from Madrid to A Coruña, is